john-rodewald/ekg-core/Tutorial.md

 ## Sampling groups of metrics atomically

-When you register metrics to a store via the `register` function, the sample returned by the `sampleAll` function is _not_ an atomic snapshot of those metrics.
-Because metric sampling actions are arbitrary `IO` actions, `ekg-core` has no way to ensure that independent metrics are sampled atomically.

-However, `ekg-core` does provide a way to obtain an atomic snapshot of a group of metrics.
+`ekg-core` provides a way to obtain atomic snapshots of a group of metrics.
 This can be useful if

-- you need a consistent view of several metrics or
+- you need a consistent view of several metrics, or
 - sampling the metrics together is more efficient.

 For example, sampling GC statistics needs to be done atomically or a GC